Best Deviled Eggs Recipe – How to Make Deviled Eggs

 Sprinkle paprika over each deviled egg to garnish then they are ready to serve.

-When it come to a soul food Sunday meal, deviled eggs are a classic appetizer/side dish that is always present.
-This recipe is super easy to follow and taste delicious.
+When it comes to a Soulful Sunday meal, deviled eggs are a classic dish that is always present.
+This recipe is super easy to follow and tastes delicious.
 Give it a try and tell me how you like it.

 What to Eat With Deviled Eggs

 Deviled eggs are a holiday and Sunday dinner favorite in my home.
-I love to server them every chance I get.
-They are often served as an appetizer when dinner is not quite ready and they end up as a tasty side to the meal.
-With that being said deviled eggs pair well with so many main dishes.
+I love to serve them every chance I get; often as an appetizer when dinner is not quite ready.
 Besides from being a great appetizer, I serve them with chicken, fish or beef.
 When I am looking for a lighter meal, they go great with a salad.

-This classic deviled egg recipe is my go-to recipe but there are so many different ways to make them.
-Be creative by adding shrimp and/or crab to your devil eggs.
-If you want a little kick, spice it up with some cayenne pepper or jalapeños.
+This classic deviled egg recipe is my go-to recipe but there are so many different ways to make them your own.
+Be creative by adding shrimp or crab to your devil eggs.
+If you want a little kick, spice them up with some cayenne pepper or jalapeños.
 However you choose to serve them, I’m sure they will be a crowd pleaser.

 What to Do With Leftovers Deviled Eggs